openstack/heat/doc/source/template_guide/software_deployment.rst

 data after configuration execution.
 For tools which do not support this, outputs can always be written to a known file path for the hook to read.

-The :hotref:`OS::Heat::SoftwareDeployment` resource allows values to be assigned to the config inputs, and the resource remains in an ``IN_PROGRESS`` state until the server signals to heat what (if any) output values were generated by the config script.
+The :ref:`OS::Heat::SoftwareDeployment` resource allows values to be assigned to the config inputs, and the resource remains in an ``IN_PROGRESS`` state until the server signals to heat what (if any) output values were generated by the config script.